AliceQin900/rngru/README.md

 # RN-GRU
 This implements a multi-layer gated recurrent unit neural network project in Python/Theano, for training and sampling from character-level models.
 The code is inspired by Andrej Karpathy's (@karpathy) [char-rnn](https://github.com/karpathy/char-rnn) and Denny Britz' (@dennybritz) [WildML RNN tutorial](https://github.com/dennybritz/rnn-tutorial-gru-lstm).
-Training uses stochastic gradient descent, with gradient clipping (+/- 5.0) and rmsprop to stabilize updates per-parameter.
+Training uses stochastic gradient descent (SGD), with gradient clipping (+/- 5.0) and RMSProp to stabilize updates per-parameter.

 The model will encode an input source text file as sequences of characters, and trains a GRU neural network to predict the next character in a sequence.
 The model can then be sampled at various temperatures to generate text.
 Training is batched by default, with user-specified batch size (default 16).
 Input text is split into fixed-size sequences (the last sequence will be padded with text from the beginning of the file if necessary) for ease of batching.
 Training round durations can be partial epochs, for testing initial hyperparameter choices.
 Short generated samples are printed during training.